-Page 7 Mark Scheme: Teachers' version GCE O LEVEL - May/June 2010 Syllabus 7100 Paper 21 Lack of individuality about what is produced Boredom among the workers may mean disruption or High cost of investment in plant and machinery Any other relevant point (ii) Any one advantage to the consumer × 2 marks - Clothing may be relatively cheap as it is cheaper to p As there is increased output, there will be no shortage Wide variety of clothing available in a variety of sizes Any other relevant point Any one disadvantage to the consumer × 2 marks - Clothing may lack individuality and may be of poor qu Clothing may be produced wherever it can be proconsiderations Consumers may have to pay more for better quality p duced more che aply - ethi Any other relevant point ( d) Any y six points × 1 mark each or up to three marks for a well-do • Many countries have become well known for particular inc Specialisation by country has enabled countries to concer They operate comparative advantage They export surpluses of what they produce, so earning for They import what they do not produce themselves This has enabled the global economy to develop ntrate on what the • And has made countries interdependent Countries that do not have adequate raw materials or nathose countries that do an import fro • And use these resources in their manufacturing industries Creating employment Improving political relations i Any y other relevant point 0 × 0.25 (1 mark) = 75 (1 mark) R applies Award full marks for the correct answer without working (b) (i) Any two advantages × 1 mark each - Less risk Capital for expansion comes from others 41 - 4 - May be quicker way of expanding than opening own of the second s outiets If a franchisee proves to be unsatisfactory, the franch ise may not be re newed • Control over what is sold ,
+Page 7 Mark Scheme: Teachers' version GCE O LEVEL - May/June 2010 Syllabus 7100 Paper 22 • Lack of individuality about what is produced Boredom among the workers may mean disruption on A Any other relevant point (ii) A Any one advantage to the consumer × 2 marks - • Clothing may be relatively cheap as it is cheaper to pro As there is increased output, there will be no shortage Wide variety of clothing available in a variety of sizes A Any other relevant point A Any one disadvantage to the consumer × 2 marks - • Clothing may lack individuality and may be of poor qua Clothing may be produced wherever it can be produced considerations Consumers may have to pay more for better quality pr luced more che aply - ethi A Any other relevant point . , . six points × 1 mark each or up to three marks for a well-de • S • T • T • T Many countries have become well known for particular indespecialisation by country has enabled countries to concentries operate comparative advantage They export surpluses of what they produce, so earning for they import what they do not produce themselves This has enabled the global economy to develop And has made countries interdependent trate on what the • A Countries that do not have adequate raw materials or nature hose countries that do And use these resources in their manufacturing industries Creating employment ural resources ca an import fro mproving political relations other relevant point Ally C other relevant point 0.25 (1 mark) = 75 (1 mark)applies Award full marks for the correct answer without v vorking (b) (i) A Any two advantages × 1 mark each - • Less risk Capital for expansion comes from others